arpitbbhayani/articles/blogs/lfsr.md

 > The above example is taken from the Computerphile's [video](https://www.youtube.com/watch?v=Ks1pw1X22y4) on this same topic.

 Golang-based implementation of the above LFSR is as shown below.
 We define a struct holding LFSR with the mentioned three parameters - the number of bits in the register, the seed, and the position of the taps.
-We define the function named `NextBit` on it that returns a pseudo-random bit generated with the logic mentioned above.
+We define the function named `NextBit` on it that returns a pseudorandom bit generated with the logic mentioned above.

 ```go
 type LFSR struct {